GlobalDataBarometer/notion-backup/README.md

 The code runs via a Github Action, which is scheduled to run daily, as well as whenever code is pushed to the repository.

-It now contains backup routines for
+It now contains backup routines for:

 * Notion
 * The survey tool Postgres database